 YOUR CALIFORNIA PRIVACY RIGHTS.

-Although users are required to be twenty-one (21) years of age of older to use the Service, as required by California law, if any California residents under the age of eighteen (18) have improperly registered to use the Service, and posted content or information on the Service, they can request removal by contacting us by e-mail at email@example.com, detailing where the content or information is posted and attesting that they posted it.
+Although users are required to be twenty-one (21) years of age of older to use the Service, as required by California law, if any California residents under the age of eighteen (18) have improperly registered to use the Service, and posted content or information on the Service, they can request removal by contacting us by e-mailby filling out our contact form by clicking here, detailing where the content or information is posted and attesting that they posted it.
 CD will then make reasonable good faith efforts to remove the post from prospective public view or anonymize it so the minor cannot be individually identified to the extent required by applicable law and to terminate the unauthorized account.
 This removal process cannot ensure complete or comprehensive removal.
 For instance, third parties may have republished or archived content by search engines and others that CD does not control.